transcriptaze/wav2png/README.md

 # wav2png

-Renders a WAV file as a PNG image.
-Includes options to draw a grid, customised colouring and anti-aliasing.
+Renders a WAV file as a PNG image, with options to draw a grid, customised colouring and anti-aliasing.
+Currently only supports 16-bit PCM encoded WAV files - support for additional formats is "in the works".

 ## Raison d'être

-Because ??
+Initially created as a Go utility library to render an audio file as an anti-aliased waveform for a WASM project, it is being extended into a standalone command-line utility.

 ## Releases